What is projection welding and how does it work?

 1. Casic construction

 As a rule, projection welding machines have a robust steel frame that ensures stability and durability.
 This frame construction can be either vertical or horizontal, depending on the type of workpieces to be welded.
-The frame supports the main components of the machine, such as the electrodes, the welding head, the control unit and sometimes also a conveyor belt system.
+The frame supports the main components of the machine, such as the electrodes, the welding head, the control unit, and sometimes a conveyor belt system.

 2. Welding head and electrodes